 Every Saturday in June, July and August (Zoomeravonden): 9.00 a.m. to sunset

 The zoo in Amsterdam is called Artis.
 But where does that come from?
 The zoo’s full name is actually Natura Artis Magistra, which is Latin for “nature is the mistress of art”.
 Over time, this has been shortened to just Artis or “art”.
 That seems like an unusual name for a zoo, doesn’t it?

 This zoo may be smaller than other zoos in Europe, but it is still divided into self-contained areas like the aviary and butterfly pavilion.
-Some of the enclosures are actually home to multiple species, with the zebras and giraffes living side by side and the springboks and rhinos sharing their living space.
+Some of the enclosures are actually home to multiple species, with the zebras and giraffes living side by side and the springboks sharing their living space.

 When you buy a ticket to the zoo, you also pay for entry to the aquarium and planetarium on the same site.
 The zoo is set up like a botanic garden, making it the perfect place to relax and unwind.